DungeonMasterRobby/God/README.md

 # God Campaign

 These are the datails on the God campaign.
 All Players that want to use this as a resource only look in to folder marked "player" or the README.

 # Creacter Creation Rules
+Each character is a god from the great number of multiverses.
+The character remember his past life when he wasnt a god.
+This past life can be from any era or time period and can impact thier personality so have fun.

 * You build your race with 70 Racial Point.
 * 25 point ability build in
 * level 20